W-class Melbourne tram: W6/SW6

 The SW6-class were introduced in 1939 and were followed by the W6-class which were produced between 1951 and 1955, 150 were built in total.
 At their introduction, W6-class trams were popular with passengers and crew alike for being fast, smooth and comfortable.
 The cab controls are the same as of other W-class trams.
 The first 40 had flip-over wooden seats in the end saloons, the remainder having upholstered bus seats.
 All had wooden seats in the centre saloon until the 1970s when the entire class was refurbished with upholstered seats throughout.

 W6-class trams initially begun as a sub group of the SW6-class trams, but later became their own class.
 The W6 differed from the SW6 in having quieter wheels and gears plus additional soundproofing.

 As of June 2020, no trams are operational in original condition with Yarra Trams, with all of them being converted into W8 trams or stored.
 Two W6 and twelve SW6 trams are in the hands of preservation groups, one of which is used as a café tram in Bendigo.
-Three SW6-class trams also operate on the Colonial Tramcar Restaurant service.
+Two SW6 trams had been converted and installed at shelters in Wattle Park in eastern Melbourne.
+Three SW6-class trams also operated on the Colonial Tramcar Restaurant service.